On the legality of IAB consent banners

 Such safeguards make it possible to avoid large-scale processing of user preferences — collected under the TCF — within the framework of the open RTB protocol: according to the APD, the interests of the persons concerned only prevail over the legitimate interest of the organizations participating in the TCF when the latter are all selected.

-But in the APD decision, there is no mention of a legitimate interest of the organizations which would prevail over the interests of the persons concerned if the latter are not all selected...
-Sirdata nevertheless declares to rely on this extract:
+But in the APD decision, there is no mention of a legitimate interest of the organizations that would prevail over the interests of the persons concerned when not all of them are selected...
+Sirdata nevertheless says it relies on this extract:

-Although the TCF Policies prohibit CMPs from granting preference to certain adtech suppliers on the Global Vendors List, and that they are therefore in principle required to present to users all the suppliers registered with the TCF, unless otherwise instructed by publishers, some authors note that a number of CMPs do not respect this requirement.
-Either because the CMPs impose pre-selected suppliers on publishers, or because they refuse them the possibility of deviating from the complete list of adtech suppliers, offered by default.
+Although the TCF Policies prohibit CMPs from granting preference to certain adtech vendors on the Global Vendors List, and they are therefore in principle required to present all vendors registered with the TCF to users, unless otherwise instructed by publishers, some authors note that a number of CMPs do not comply with this requirement.
+Either because the CMPs impose pre-selected vendors on publishers, or because they deny them the possibility of departing from the complete list of adtech vendors offered by default.
 (380)

-This passage is there to explain why CMPs must be considered co-responsible for processing, and not to indicate any problem with too many partners.
-Also, the IAB Europe does not require presenting the complete list, but only do not discriminate against a particular partner :
+This passage is there to explain why CMPs must be considered joint controllers, not to point to any problem with too many partners.
+Moreover, IAB Europe does not require presenting the complete list, only that no particular partner be discriminated against:

 In any interaction with the Framework, a CMP may not exclude, discriminate against, or give preferential treatment to a Vendor except pursuant to explicit instructions from the Publisher involved in that interaction and in accordance with the Specifications and the Policies.